 Distributed Access Architecture (DAA)

 Bandwidth-consumption demands have exploded over the past few years.
-More and more consumers are pulling down content from Netflix and other OTT services that are now streaming movies and television programs in perpetually escalating and bandwidth-hungry resolutions, including Ultra HD (UHD).
-On the upstream side, interactive gaming and around-the-clock feedback from millions of IoT devices and sensors are also contributing to the need for service providers to position their networks to deliver gigabit-class access services.
+More and more consumers are pulling down content from Netflix and other OTT services that stream movies and television programs in perpetually escalating — and bandwidth-robbing — resolutions, including Ultra HD (UHD).
+On the upstream side, interactive gaming and around-the-clock feedback from millions of IoT devices and sensors are also contributing to the need for service providers to position their networks to deliver gigabit-class access services by moving to a distributed architecture that leverages highly efficient digital optics.

 But current economic conditions and intense competitive pressure require service providers to evolve their networks in affordable increments that allow them to preserve much of their existing investment and avoid wholesale equipment replacements or major new fiber installations.
 Cable operators require solutions that enable them to optimize the capacity of their current fiber plant, while reducing maintenance and operational costs.
-Any viable DAA solution must also be futureproof, allowing cable operators to seamlessly accommodate new technologies as they are introduced.
+MSOs are moving toward DAA cautiously, given the financial risks associated with investing in new technologies or architectures, that means any viable DAA solution must also be futureproof, allowing cable operators to seamlessly accommodate new technologies as they are introduced.

 ATX’s DAA Solution Benefits